Direct applications to Deakin for Trimester 3 2023 close 29 October 2023

-To qualify for the award of Graduate Diploma of Communication, students must complete 8 credit points in Communication from the Course Electives List A below.
+To qualify for the award of Graduate Diploma of Communication, students must successfully complete:

 Students are strongly encouraged to look at specific concentrations and patterns of unit choice that develop their professional communication skills and should seek advice to create the best combination available to them to achieve their specific course learning outcomes.
 Students seeking a single specialised study experience in one area should enrol instead in the named Graduate Diplomas.
 Students using the Graduate Diploma as a pathway into the Master of Communication are strongly advised to complete ACX701Communication Concepts as two of their 8 credit points of study.